cordacademy/cordacademy-template/readme.md

 We use this template as the basis for all playground and laboratory samples, but you could also use it as a convenient starting block for building your own CorDapps!
 We've done most of the heavy lifting, so you can focus on more important parts of your application.

-At a glance...
+### What's In The Box?

 - All configuration and dependencies are structured and organised to make upgrading easier.
-- It contains an in-memory network driver which is convenient for testing.
+- Extensible classes for building consistent contract, workflow and integration tests.
-- It contains a web-server with basic node, network and administration functionality.
+- An in-memory node driver based Corda network for manual testing.
-- It contains helper classes for writing unit tests.
+- A web-server with basic node, network and administration functionality.
-- All gradle tasks, web servers and the in-memory network can be executed directly from IntelliJ IDEA.
+- IntelliJ run configurations for gradle tasks, in-memory network and web servers.